Vitruves/HDF/README.md

-# hdf_plus: Holographic Diffraction Fingerprints Generator
+# hdf: Holographic Diffraction Fingerprints Generator

-`hdf_plus` is a command-line application written in C that processes SMILES (Simplified Molecular Input Line Entry System) strings from a CSV file to generate holographic diffraction fingerprints.
+`hdf` is a command-line application written in C that processes SMILES (Simplified Molecular Input Line Entry System) strings from a CSV file to generate holographic diffraction fingerprints.
 It can optionally render and save images of the simulated diffraction patterns.

 The core process involves:
 1. Parsing SMILES strings to understand molecular structure.